MadInArt/react-ts-minesweeper/README.md

 # Brief description of the project

-This simple project - famous game called minesweeper was built to demonstrate skills of using React+TypeScript, for styling I've chosen CSS-in-JS -- styled-components library.
-I like this approach of styling because it allows to make .jsx file cleaner, by removing all these classNames out.
+This simple project - famous game called minesweeper was built to demonstrate skills of using React+TypeScript, for styling I've chosen SASS approach of styling.
+Used Hooks: useState and useEffect.

 ## Available Scripts